Small contact centers are increasingly opening their eyes to the many advantages of processing, analyzing and utilizing data..

 You will get a few tips on how to fine-tune if you keep on reading.

-The problem has become so widespread that Ofcom, the UK regulator for communication services, has published a policy statement to reduce the number of abandoned and silent calls.
-No more than three percent of calls can be abandoned, and picked-up calls that do not go through to an agent must be left a message within a time frame of two seconds.
+The issue has become so widespread that Ofcom, the UK regulator for communication services, has taken action to reduce the number of abandoned and silent calls.
+They stipulate that no more than three percent of calls can be abandoned, and if a call goes through but doesn't connect to an agent, a message must be left within two seconds.

 Read more on how to handle GDPR in your contact center.

-If we do not consider compliance issues, you will still find cases where AMD can harm your business.
-But there are also cases where the AMD can be an efficient tool to optimize your sales flow.
+Setting aside compliance issues, you will still find cases where AMD can harm your business.
+But there are also cases where AMD can be an efficient tool to optimize your sales flow.
 Let's dive into that.

-Before switching it on, you must therefore accept and afford a certain amount of wasted leads because you cannot avoid either false-positive or false-negative responses.
+Before enabling AMD, be prepared to accept and afford a certain level of wasted leads due to unavoidable false-positive or false-negative responses.

 Learn more on how to choose the right autodialer for your business.